dotnetwiz/KalikoCMS.Core/README.md

 You find a couple of articles on [how to get started using Kaliko CMS here](http://kaliko.com/cms/get-started/).

-Demo project using ASP.NET MVC and SQLite: https://github.com/KalikoCMS/DemoSite.Mvc and the accompanying article: http://www.codeproject.com/Articles/1021598/Build-a-website-with-Kaliko-CMS-using-ASP-NET-MVC
+This is a demo project using ASP.NET MVC and SQLite: https://github.com/KalikoCMS/DemoSite.Mvc and the accompanying article: http://www.codeproject.com/Articles/1021598/Build-a-website-with-Kaliko-CMS-using-ASP-NET-MVC